johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

 * Place the x-axis on a log scale and add minor tick marks
 * Add a regression line to your plot
   * Select the points in your plot; right-click and select `Add Trendline`.
-  * Select the trendline; set to logarithmic.
+  * Try out different trendlines to see which has the best fit.
+In our case, logarithmic.
-  * Check the box to display the equation on the chart.
+  * Check the box to display the equation on the chart and r2 values.

 #### Apply the regression to compute 100, 500, and 1000-year flood discharges